georgiahope/cs499-group4/Deliverables/D2-DataCollection.md

 ## 4. Filtering and validity check
 ### Explain how you are filtering or validating the data that you collect to make sure that you are processing valid data.
 Remember, garbage in, garbage out.
 Filtering our Data:
 - Something that we need to filter out of our data is the time that the user joined GitHub.
-A way to remove this is in the env-filter in python.
+A way to remove this is using the filter() method in python.
 ![Screen Shot 2021-09-25 at 3 34 24 PM](https://user-images.githubusercontent.com/75430495/134788475-2336f022-93db-4ff9-ac8d-58960858c7ee.png)

 Validating our Data: